jpmonteagudo28/Portfolio_quarto/README.md

 # Aspiring Biostatistician ☣️
 What's your professional goal?

 ## Projects 👨‍💼
-    The use of Quantile Beta Regression to determine range of improvement in patients with m-TBI TRooPs - an interactive Shiny app to calculate GI Bill pay rates for students at Liberty University Investigating COVID-19 case fatality rate (CFR) in Chile - a case study in quantile beta regression
+    I. The use of Quantile Beta Regression to determine range of improvement in patients with m-TBI II.
+TRooPs - an interactive Shiny app to calculate GI Bill pay rates for students at Liberty University III.
+Investigating COVID-19 case fatality rate (CFR) in Chile - a case study in quantile beta regression

 ## Education 👨‍🎓
      MPH Epidemiology